AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Evaluation Results

-\textbf{These observed performance improvements come with moderate time overhead.} Table~\ref{tab:cost-average} presents the average processing time per case. \appname requires 34 to 54 seconds per case, compared to 20 to 30 seconds for LLM4SZZ~\cite{DBLP:journals/pacmse/TangLLYB25}.
-The additional time is primarily due to TKG construction (7 to 30 seconds depending on repository size), while agent reasoning time (23 to 26 seconds) is comparable to LLM4SZZ's LLM interaction.
-Notably, DS\_LINUX has the longest TKG construction time (30 seconds) because git operations are slower on large repositories, but the total time remains practical.
-Compared to RA-SZZ, which requires 78 seconds per case for refactoring detection~\cite{DBLP:journals/pacmse/TangLLYB25}, \appname is faster while achieving substantially higher accuracy.
+\textbf{These observed performance improvements come with moderate processing overhead.} Table~\ref{tab:cost-average} presents the average processing time per case. \appname requires 42 to 80 seconds per case, compared to 20 to 30 seconds for LLM4SZZ~\cite{DBLP:journals/pacmse/TangLLYB25}.
+The additional time is primarily due to TKG construction (12 to 49 seconds depending on repository size), while agent reasoning time (approximately 30 seconds) is consistent across datasets.
+DS\_LINUX has the longest TKG construction time (49 seconds) because git operations are slower on large repositories.
+Compared to RA-SZZ, which requires 78 seconds per case for refactoring detection~\cite{DBLP:journals/pacmse/TangLLYB25}, \appname averages 58 seconds per case while achieving substantially higher accuracy.

 \textbf{Controlled comparison confirms that improvements mainly stem from the TKG-guided paradigm, not merely from recent advances in the underlying LLM.} Since \appname uses DeepSeek-V3.2 while LLM4SZZ employs GPT-4o-mini, one might question whether \appname's improvements are due to architectural contributions or simply a more capable LLM.
 To isolate the architectural impact, we conducted a controlled comparison (Table~\ref{tab:llm4szz-vs-agenticszz}) where both approaches use DeepSeek-V3.2.
 LLM4SZZ with DeepSeek achieves comparable F1-scores to the original GPT-4o-mini version (e.g., 0.590 vs 0.588 on DS\_LINUX), indicating that DeepSeek is at least as capable for this task.
-Comparing against this controlled baseline, \appname achieves a 14.0\% relative improvement in overall F1-score (0.642 vs 0.563), due to gains of 11.2\% on DS\_LINUX and 36.0\% on DS\_GITHUB.
-On DS\_APACHE, both approaches achieve comparable F1-scores (0.480 vs 0.467), consistent with the blame complexity challenges discussed above.
-The best-vs-best comparison is statistically significant (McNemar's test, $p<0.001$, Cohen's $g=0.27$, large effect); even our worst run outperforms their best ($p<0.001$, $g=0.25$), demonstrating that the TKG-guided search paradigm, not merely LLM capability or run variance, drives \appname's effectiveness.
+Comparing against this controlled baseline, \appname achieves an 18.8\% relative improvement in overall F1-score (0.669 vs 0.563), due to gains of 15.6\% on DS\_LINUX and 48.8\% on DS\_GITHUB.
+On DS\_APACHE, both approaches achieve comparable F1-scores (0.468 vs 0.467), consistent with the blame complexity challenges discussed above.
+The best-vs-best comparison is statistically significant (McNemar's test, $p<0.001$, Cohen's $g=0.27$, large effect); even our worst run outperforms their best ($p<0.001$, $g=0.26$), demonstrating that the TKG-guided search paradigm, not merely LLM capability or run variance, drives \appname's effectiveness.

 \begin{summarybox}{Summary of RQ1}